 As an indoor or outdoor gardener, you are constantly working on keeping your plants in check.
 Since the vines with their little green beads are growing quite rapidly and can also get pretty dense, it is just a natural thing to take cuttings that then can be used either to create a new plant or be put back into the original pot to get a fuller pot.

-Only take cutting of green healthy looking stems as anything else will dramatically reduce your changes of success.
+Only take cuttings off green healthy-looking stems as anything else will dramatically reduce your chances of success.